 Correlation of church doctrine beginning in the 1960’s came along way too late to triage the hemorrhaging on this and every other doctrine of Mormonism.
 The Correlation department of the church today has the unenviable and impossible task to weave together a cohesive and unified theology from disparate and incongruent assertions scattered far and wide in the cult’s history, the Doctrine and Covenants, the sermons of general authorities, and their masonic temple ceremonies, all of which disagree with the doctrine of the atonement as taught in the Book of Mormon and Bible.
 It’s a dreadful task endeavoring to blend such inconsistent claims regarding Christ’s great sacrifice into a single cohesive statement on the purpose of the atonement.
 No wonder the church throws out the statements of the dead brethren and tell the members to follow the living “prophets.”
 It’s simply too much labor to continue harmonizing things said in the past with things said today.
 It’s all inharmonious and has become an editorial nightmare.
 Thus, revisionist history and doctrine is alive and well in the modern church.
 If Mormonism is the one true church as they claim, then why are the pronouncements of its so-called prophets and apostles in such disharmony on the doctrine of Christ’s atonement?
 Why are they in conflict with the Bible and Book of Mormon?

 One can easily solve this entire dilemma by turning to the Bible and Book of Mormon which is exactly what we’re going to do.
 The prophetic writers of holy scripture had their eyes upon the Father’s work in this world, particularly the final Great and Marvelous Work of prophecy, and they clearly understood the purpose of the atonement of Christ.
 We will gaze into this doctrine in its sublime simplicity as we have every other subject at this blog by examining truth through the lens of scripture.
 We’re going to discuss aspects of the atonement that have never been considered by Mormons because of their false religious precepts and traditions.
 As we open our scriptures to appreciate this wondrous concept which is intimately tied to the Isaiah Story, we will see exactly why Jesus suffered the atonement and for whom he suffered specifically.
 These things have never been taught in our churches because they portray a narrow application of the atonement based on the writings of the prophets and apostles of holy writ.
 The churches would have us believe the atonement provides blanket coverage for the whole human family; however, that is not what the scriptures teach.
 The Word of God is plain and clear on this matter.
-The atonement was wrought in behalf of those who believe the truth of the Father’s work (rather than fables, precepts, and traditions) and are not ashamed and turn away from the fruit of the Tree of life.
+The atonement was wrought in behalf of those who believe the truth of the Father’s work (rather than fables, precepts, and traditions) and who are NOT ashamed and turn away from the fruit of the Tree of life (1 Nephi 8:25).

 The Great and Marvelous Work otherwise known as the Isaiah Story provides the final opportunity for the children of men to believe the Father and embrace His covenant when Jehovah stands up among us to proclaim the Father’s doctrine just as Jesus proclaimed the Father’s doctrine during his ministry.
 The ongoing atonement makes it possible for those who believe in the Father’s doctrine to be cleansed and made worthy to receive a valid baptism by water and the baptism of fire of the Holy Ghost and enter the Father’s presence and partake of the fruit of the Tree of Life.
 Jehovah will bring these ordinances when he comes.
 The prophets tell us there are two distinct classes of people: those who believe and are filled with light and truth, and the rest of humanity who will not believe the Great and Marvelous Work.
 Clinging to religious dogma and theology will not save us.
 Temple ceremonies with celebrated promises will not save us.
 However, belief in the Father’s doctrine and receiving the atoning sacrifice of Christ with the baptismal ordinances of water and fire will propel us forward on our journey of gathering light unto ourselves.
 Jesus suffered the atonement for those who will believe the Father’s doctrine and not for anyone else.
 Why would he suffer for those unwilling to believe?
 Why would he suffer for those who hate Him and do not believe the Father’s gospel?
 The prophets make it clear he did not suffer for them.
 Jesus suffered for his people of the covenant, his sheep who know His voice and follow Him.
 The souls of no light along with all of those from prison have no promise unless they believe and repent.
 The Father’s covenant includes provisions for the prisoners who will believe and repent and the rest will be destroyed.
 As always, we will allow the scriptures to speak for themselves.